Skip to Main Content

 Debt Collection

-Vermont Law Help (a site maintained by Vermont Legal Aid and Legal Services Vermont) has a webpage that discusses legal issues surrounding personal debt including debt collection practices and how to protect your income and assets from debt collection.
+VTLawHelp (a site maintained by Vermont Legal Aid and Legal Services Vermont) has a webpage that discusses your rights during debt collection, things that debt collectors can and cannot do, and how to protect your income and assets from debt collection.

-The Consumer Financial Protection Bureau is a federal agency that is dedicated to ensuring that debtors are treated fairly by banks, lenders, and other financial institutions.
+The Consumer Financial Protection Bureau (CFPB) is a federal agency that is dedicated to ensuring that debtors are treated fairly by banks, lenders, and other financial institutions.
 The CFPB Debt Collection page provides resources and guides on how debt collectors are required to deal with you and your rights during the collection process.
 If you are having trouble with a financial product or service provider you can file a complaint with CFPB.

 The U.S. Department of Education handles student loan repayment plans and student loan forgiveness.
 NCLC (the National Consumer Law Center) provides help through its Student Loan Borrowers Assistance Program.